orta/ts_nyc_dec/README.md

 # ECMA

-Before we start, we need to briefly cover the history of JavaScript standards: In the beginning ther was ES3.
+Before we start, we need to briefly cover the history of JavaScript standards: In the beginning there was ES3.

 # JavaScript the Language